-- Use the free terminal to touch each and every metal piece, and pay attention to the reading of the Multimeter.
+- Use the free terminal to touch every metal piece, and pay attention to the reading of the Multimeter.

 Note: Make sure you perform this on every part of the guitar, including the Bridge, Switch, and Output Jack Sleeve Tab.

 Note 2: If everything checks out in your guitar, start looking at your cable.
-Check to make sure that your cable’s sleeve is properly attached to ground.
+Check to make sure that your cable’s sleeve is correctly attached to ground.